faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 ![](screenshots/univeral_application_icdab_rosetta_thread.png)

 ## Code Translation Example
 Our working example in this chapter is the `icdab_thread` program; it is available on the web.  @icdabgithub  This program attempts to call `thread_set_state` and then deliberately crashes 60 seconds later using `abort`\index{command!abort}.
 It is not able to actually do this because of recent security enhancements in macOS to prevent the use of such an API; it was an attack vector for malware.
-Nevertheless, this program is interesting because of a closely related artefact upon crashing, the number of times `task_for_pid`\index{command!task for pid} had been called.
+Nevertheless, this program is interesting because of a closely related artifact upon crashing, the number of times `task_for_pid`\index{command!task for pid} had been called.

 We have adapted the command line executable program `icdab_thread` into an application which merely calls the same underlying code.
 The application is called `icdab_rosetta_thread`.
 The reason for this is because UNIX command line executables are not eligible for running Translated but Applications are.